 When an entity issues an Order, a separate contract will be formed between the Service Provider and the entity at the rates provided in the Head Agreement, unless a lower rate has been negotiated, or alternative pricing (e.g. fixed pricing) has been quoted and is stated in the Order for Services.
-Entities can access de-identified percentile rates on AusTender DS4P.
 Identifiable rates can be accessed through the Strategic Contracting - Panel Info & Pricing GovTeams Community here.